MTG/freesound/_docs/api/source/analysis_docs.rst

 temporal_spread
 -------------------------

 **Description:** Spread (variance) of the audio signal in the time domain given its central moments.
-It measures how the amplitude values of the signal are dispersed around the mean and is a key indicator of the distribution's shape.
+It measures how the amplitude values of the signal are dispersed around the mean on a time axis (normalized to 0-1) and is a key indicator of the distribution's shape.

 **Mode:** mean

 **Type:** numeric

+**Values:** 0-0.25

 **More information:** https://essentia.upf.edu/reference/streaming_CentralMoments.html